zih428/AC215-Project-FitAI/services/calendar-agent/README.md

 # Calendar Agent — Local Test Guide

-This README explains how to test the hard-coded Planner API running inside the `calendar-agent` Docker service.
+This README explains how to test the Calendar Agent running inside the `calendar-agent` Docker service.
+The service powers two flows:

+1. `/process_calendar` — uses GPT-4o Vision to OCR a calendar screenshot.
+2. `/planner` — reads a user's profile from Postgres and asks OpenAI to craft a training plan that aligns with the detected availability.

 ---